Signed in as:

 filler@godaddy.com

-Restorative Justice Diversion is a program designed as an alternative option that gives the person harmed a full voice in the outcomes from beginning to end.
-It also allows the responsible youth to avoid prosecution while working with their community to address the behavior that led to committing the harm.
+Restorative Justice provides an alternative for addressing harm.
+It empowers the person who was harmed by giving them a voice during the process and in the outcome.
+Additionally, it allows the responsible youth to avoid prosecution while collaborating with their community to address the behavior that led to the harm.

 What wrongdoing was done?